Paraguay: Present day

 From August 2013 to 15 August 2018, the President of Paraguay was Horacio Cartes.
 Since 15 August 2018, the President of Paraguay has been Mario Abdo Benítez.
 They are both from the conservative Colorado Party.
-President Mario Abdo enjoys a close relationship with the Brazilian far-right president since 2019, Jair Bolsonaro.
-In February 2019, President Mario Abdo Benitez was at Bolsonaro's side when Bolsonaro praised Paraguayan military dictator Alfredo Stroessner, calling him "a man of vision."
+President Mario Abdo enjoyed a close relationship with the Brazilian far-right president (in power 2019–2022), Jair Bolsonaro.
+In February 2019, President Mario Abdo Benitez was at Bolsonaro's side when Bolsonaro praised Paraguayan military dictator Alfredo Stroessner, calling him "a man of vision".
+In 2021, Paraguay became the first country in South America to produce electric energy in its 100% renewable energy supply.
+In May 2023, Santiago Peña of the long-ruling Colorado Party, won the presidential election to succeed Mario Abdo as the next President of Paraguay.
+On 15 August 2023, Santiago Peña was sworn in as Paraguay's new president.

 Geography

 Paraguay is divided by the Río Paraguay into two well differentiated geographic regions.
 The eastern region (Región Oriental); and the western region, officially called Western Paraguay (Región Occidental) and also known as the Chaco, which is part of the Gran Chaco.
 The country lies between latitudes 19° and 28°S, and longitudes 54° and 63°W.

 The terrain consists mostly of grassy plains and wooded hills in the eastern region.
 To the west are mostly low, marshy plains.
 Paraguay contains six terrestrial ecoregions: Alto Paraná Atlantic forests, Chaco, Cerrado, Humid Chaco, Pantanal, and Paraná flooded savanna.
 It had a 2019 Forest Landscape Integrity Index mean score of 6.39/10, ranking it 74th globally out of 172 countries.
 The Guarani Aquifer is an important exorheic basin to the region.

 Although Paraguay is landlocked, there are a number of noteworthy lakeside beaches.